Nisarg-Chauhan/PassionProject_Barbershop_n01416375/README.md

 # PassionProject_Barbershop_n01416375
-It's an online booking system that allows users to make an appointment with their barbers online.
+Barber's Cave is an online appointment booking system that allows users to make an appointment with their barbers online.